What do we think the best PS4 horror games are? Bloody Disgusting lists the best horror on Sony’s juggernaut console.

 The fast-paced action sees Doom Guy display his full range of gory executions to each and every one of disgusting residents of the underworld for no other reason than he feels like it.
 What a guy.

-It’s quite possibly the most metal video game in history, with a soundtrack that drives that point home like a fist down a demon’s throat.
+Aside from being one of the best PS4 horror games around, it’s quite possibly the most metal video game in history, with a soundtrack that drives that point home like a fist down a demon’s throat.
 25 years on from the original Doom, the series is still as relevant and exciting as it ever was, and 2016’s Doom is a big reason for that.

 What do you consider the best PS4 horror games to be?
 Anything you’d add to this list?
 We’ll be expanding it in future so let us know!